 However, the decision to discharge a patient also depends upon individual-patient factors, such as reliability for follow-up and confidence in the diagnosis; in some cases, we admit patients who appear to be low-risk for observation.

 If patients do not meet these criteria we admit them to a monitored setting or intensive care unit (depending upon the severity of bleeding, comorbidities, and stability of vital signs).
 Most patients who have received endoscopic treatment for high-risk stigmata should be hospitalized for 72 hours to monitor for rebleeding, since most rebleeding occurs during this time .

 TREATMENT — The treatment of patients with upper GI bleeding due to various causes is discussed separately.
-(See "Overview of the treatment of bleeding peptic ulcers" and "Contact thermal devices for the treatment of bleeding peptic ulcers" and "Treatment of active variceal hemorrhage".)
+(See "Overview of the treatment of bleeding peptic ulcers" and "Contact thermal devices for the treatment of bleeding peptic ulcers" and "Management of acute variceal hemorrhage".)

 INFORMATION FOR PATIENTS — UpToDate offers two types of patient education materials, "The Basics" and "Beyond the Basics."
 The Basics patient education pieces are written in plain language, at the 5th to 6th grade reading level, and they answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.
 Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are written at the 10th to 12th grade reading level and are best for patients who want in-depth information and are comfortable with some medical jargon.